CSCfi/csc-user-guide/docs/cloud/rahti/moving-into.md

 relatively easy, continuous deployment and integration practices work very well with container based approaches.

-Using a container orchestration service like Rahti, that is built on top of Kubernetes, makes the deployment of applications easy.
-In Rahti you can manage your applications directly using a web interface accessible through a web browser.
-Rahti provides a platform for you to host your own applications and make them accessible over the web.
-Rahti can run many different kinds of applications from web servers and databases to data analysis pipelines.
+Using a container orchestration service like Rahti 2 that is built on top of Kubernetes, makes the deployment of applications easy.
+In Rahti 2 you can manage your applications directly using a web interface accessible through a web browser.
+Rahti 2 provides a platform for you to host your own applications and make them accessible over the web.
+Rahti 2 can run many different kinds of applications from web servers and databases to data analysis pipelines.

-Some example use cases that are well suited for Rahti include:
+Some example use cases that are well suited for Rahti 2 include:

 * Hosting an interactive web application or a regular website.
-Rahti comes with many of the most common features needed for web based applications
+Rahti 2 comes with many of the most common features needed for web based applications
 * Complex prepackaged application like Apache Spark.
 It’s also easy to scale up applications for multiple users.